NHM-Sequencing-Facility/databases/README.md

 # Databases
-This repository contains information pertaining to the communally-availble databases present within `/hpc/groups/database` on the NHM HPC.
+This repository contains information pertaining to the communally-available databases present within `/hpc/groups/database` on the NHM HPC.
 All users will have read and execute privileges on all databases in the directory.

 ---